monkeyatcomputer/bundoorascouts.org/_pages/about-scouting/parent-caregiver-information.md

  * volunteering on the Group Support Committee (usually meets monthly)
  * helping with occasional fundraising, maintenance etc.

-**When parents help their Scout Group, the Leaders are free to focus on delivering great program to the Joeys, Cubs, Scouts, Venturers and Rovers.**
+**When parents help Bundoora Scout Group, the Leaders are free to focus on delivering great program to the Joeys, Cubs, Scouts, Venturers and Rovers.**

 **If you want Scouting to be a great experience for your children, please help your Group be a great Group.**